Historic Gateway to America

 Adjacent to the Interpretive Center lies a 36-acre state Natural Area consisting mainly of salt marsh, one of the few remaining tidal marshes of the Hudson River Estuary.
 A self-guided nature path offers opportunities to observe and experience this unique wildlife habitat.

-Picnic Reservations for 2016: Liberty State Park is now taking reservations for the free group picnic areas for the 2016 season.
-You can download the application and information fact sheet here.
+Picnic Reservations for 2018: Liberty State Park is now taking reservations for the free group picnic areas for the 2018 season.

 For reservations, contact park office at (201) 915-3400, x101 or e-mail firstname.lastname@example.org